Fleet: internal run guide

 so the fleet's loopback callback URL is accepted when delivering webhooks). - An LLM endpoint compatible with the OpenAI chat-completions API

-(e.g. OpenAI, Ollama, a local proxy). - A full-admin API key with MCP admin tools enabled (see below).
+(e.g. OpenAI, Ollama, a local proxy). - A personal token belonging to an admin, seeded by the instance (see below).

 - Role notes under the